-Moreover, the best-known companies that have gone public in recent years are violating the most basic ground rules of corporate governance under shareholder capitalism by giving the founders super-voting rights.
+Moreover, many companies that have gone public in recent years violate the most basic ground rules of corporate governance under shareholder capitalism by giving the founders super-voting rights.
 This essentially guarantees the founders the ability to select their own boards and withstand most challenges from their shareholders-that is, to continue to operate the firms as essentially private companies.
 The two co-founders of Google, Larry Page and Sergei Brin, enjoy 10 votes per share, giving the pair (along with executive chairman Eric Schmidt) control of 59% of the votes.
 LinkedIn also gave its founder and initial investors 10 votes per share at IPO.
-27-year-old Mark Zuckerberg single-handedly controls an absolute majority of the votes at Facebook, which allows him to make billion-dollar acquisitions such as Instagram without consulting his board.
-Mark Pincus of game company Zynga controls 70 votes per share, essentially guaranteeing them control in perpetuity, no matter what the majority of other shareholders think ("One share, one vote?," Wall Street Journal, 10/28/11).
-Notably, the SEC announced an investigation of Groupon shortly after it released its first-ever financial statement.
-Perhaps the online coupon vendor will not grow to take the place of Eastman Kodak as a pillar of the American economy after all.3
+28-year-old Mark Zuckerberg single-handedly controls an absolute majority of the votes at Facebook, which allows him to make billion-dollar acquisitions such as Instagram without consulting his board.
+Mark Pincus of game company Zynga controls 70 votes per share of the newly-public company.
+And Groupon's three founders retained an astounding 150 votes per share, essentially guaranteeing them control in perpetuity, no matter what the majority of other shareholders think.20 Notably, the SEC announced an investigation of Groupon shortly after it released its first-ever financial statement.
+Perhaps the online coupon vendor will not grow to take the place of Eastman Kodak as a pillar of the American economy after all.21

 It may be an exaggeration to call this the death rattle of the public corporation in the US.
-Yet it is certainly striking that these newly-public companies are listing on markets with feudal governance structures not because they need funds to buy factories and expand their business, but because they need to satisfy their early investors and employees who want to cash out, and/or to have a currency with which to make acquisitions.
+Yet it is certainly striking that these newly-public companies are listing their shares on markets because they need to satisfy their early investors and employees who want to cash out, not because they need capital to grow their business.
 It is understandable why the founders want to sell; far less obvious is why any long-term investor would ever want to buy.
+Railroads sold shares to the public in the 19th century to buy land and locomotives and lay tracks.
+Manufacturers sold shares in the 20th century to build factories and warehouses.
+But Facebook's IPO prospectus stated that "we do not currently have any specific uses of the net proceeds planned" and that "Pending other uses, we intend to invest the proceeds to us in investment-grade, interest-bearing securities...or hold as cash."22 In short, they raised capital for which they had no real use.